British Literature and Its Division Into Various Periods

 • Rationalism is the main characteristic of the literature written during the Neoclassical age.
 Writers created work that was based on a rational approach rather than imagination and fantasy.
 Poetry was more satirical and less imaginative.

-• Neoclassical period poetry was very different from romantic poetry.
+• Neoclassical period poetry was very different from Romantic poetry.
 Sentiments were replaced with satire, intelligence, and reasoning.
-Poets emphasise on scientific approach rather than emotions and imagination.
+Poets emphasize a scientific approach rather than emotions and imagination.

 • Realism is also the hallmark of Neoclassical poets.
 They were completely different from the romantic writers who followed imagination more.
 The poetry of neoclassical poets showcases the harsh reality of society.
 That is why abstract ideas and imaginative thoughts were missing in their work.